 There are a few resorts to choose from - The Remarkables, Coronet Peak and Cardrona, and Treble Cone near Wanaka (my favourite, if you're looking for something steeper) is a bit further away.
 You can not stay in the resort like in Canada, but it only takes about 30 - 45 minutes to drive from Q'town to the closest resorts.
 If you are working, most people either pool rides or hitch (if you haven't got any mates with a car!)

 This might help - http://www.tourism.net.nz/region/queenstown/

 If you want to work, you might be a bit late for the first intake for the resorts (usually done around April/May), but as soon as the season kicks in, you can probably find work when you arrive.
-This might help - http://www.seasonalwork.co.nz/index.bsp about 9 years ago
+This might help - http://www.seasonalwork.co.nz/index.bsp over 9 years ago